113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

 # IAM API Keys, Identity and Access
 {: #ibmcloud_commands_iam}

-Use the following commands to manage API keys, service IDs, access groups, and access/authorization policies for IAM.
+Use the following commands to manage API keys, service IDs, access groups, and access/authorization policies for users, services and access groups.
 {: shortdesc}

 <table summary="ibmcloud commands that you can use to manage API keys and policies.">